matomo-org/developer-documentation/docs/core-team-workflow.md

 - audience &ndash; plugin appeals to a broad spectrum of users
 - desirabilty &ndash; is it a frequently requested feature by the Piwik community?
 - functionality &ndash; feature completeness
-- testability &ndash; use of unit tests and impact to manual testing (e.g., differences when plugin is activated vs deactivated)
+- testability &ndash; use of unit, integration and UI tests and impact to manual testing (e.g., differences when plugin is activated vs deactivated)
 - maturity &ndash; history and popularity of the plugin
 - performance &ndash; impact on archiving and/or UI interaction
 - supportability &ndash; likelihood of spawning support tickets and forum posts of the "how do I?" or "why does it?" variety